How Aluminum Foil Thickness Affects The Performance of a Ribbon Microphone

 Obviously that transients being very short and belonging mostly to the mid and high frequency domains carry a very small energy.
 While their proper reproduction is critical and often determines the subjective quality of sound.
 A track that lacks the properly recorded transients will sound dull and “plastic”.
 On the other hand, the well-recorded transients will make the track sound vivid, present and airy.
 A membrane with a lower mass needs less energy to get motivated.
 Obviously, it responds to the tiniest air pressure changes better than heavy membrane reproducing the transients more natural way.

 Taking the aforementioned facts into account, we can logically conclude that thinner ribbons do improve the sound.
-But it must be understood, that the improvement is not related to having “more highs”.
+But it must be understood, that the improvement is not related to having more highs.
 It is the improvement in the quality of your high end, not in bandwidth.
-In simple words, the high frequency roll-off of your microphone does not change.
+In simple terms, the high frequency roll-off of your microphone does not change.
 However, due to the improved transient response the detalization of high-mid and high ranges becomes significantly better.
-It can be clearly perceived and is often subjectively described as “more highs” or “brighter” sound.
+It can be clearly perceived and is often subjectively described as more highs or a brighter sound.